-The value of contract liabilities has remainred steady between in the 2022 financial year.
+The value of contract liabilities has remained steady between 2022 and 2023 financial year.
 The Council is working hard to finalise projects and acquit grants.

 Contract liabilities are recorded when consideration is received from a customer / fund provider prior to Council transferring a good or service to the customer, Council presents the funds which exceed revenue recognised as a contract liability.